 The map above shows the main locations entering and within Chepstow Racecourse.
-Access to the #GoRacingGreen Area is located by the yellow dot.
+The steps that the #GoRacingGreen Area is located by the yellow dot.
 Go down the steps and the area is to the left.

 Please read on for the Sensory Guide and further information.
 The guide has been created, and is property of #GoRacingGreen